 8. Herbert Hoover National Historic Site

 The Herbert Hoover National Historic Site is a unit of the National Park System in West Branch, Iowa.
 It commemorates Herbert Hoover’s life as the 31st President.
-The controversial President Herbert Hoover was born in 1874 and spent the first 11 years of his life in West Branch.
+The controversial President Herbert Hoover was born in 1874 and spent the first 11 years of his life in West Branch, how’s that for a fact about Iowa.

 Hoover’s birthplace was later bought and turned into a tourist destination by the Hoover family in 1928.
 They worked to turn the decoration of the cottage as close to his childhood experience as possible.